Greggoms/juice-menu-v2/README.md

 ## The Old Problem

 I was approaching this api from the wrong angle.
-I was expecting an easier setup that possibly used nifty packages.
+I was expecting an easier setup that possibly used a nifty package.
 The result would allow the data to be easily accessible to the public.
 I realize now that the only way to receive the data is to authorize a valid Lightspeed account before any reads/writes can occur.